activenode/snobject/readme.md

-# object-validator-light
+# snobject
-A promise-based, lightweight object validator.
+A promise-based, lightweight object validator

 ## Usage
 Note that the validator freezes the validation specification object using `Object.freeze` to avoid unwanted side effects.